taishi-i/awesome-ChatGPT-repositories/README.md

  * [Auto-Llama-cpp](https://github.com/rhohndorf/auto-llama-cpp) - Uses Auto-GPT with Llama.cpp
  * [entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
 Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions
  * [kani](https://github.com/zhudotexe/kani) - kani (カニ) is a highly hackable microframework for chat-based language models with tool use/function calling.
 (NLP-OSS @ EMNLP 2023)
+ * [PIXIU](https://github.com/chancefocus/pixiu) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
+Our goal is to continually push forward the open-source development of financial artificial intelligence (AI).

 ## Unity